harvester/docs/docs/install/harvester-configuration.md

 ### `install.debug`

-Run installation with more logging and configure debug for installed system.
+Run the installation with additional logging and debugging enabled for the installed system.

 ### `install.tty`

 #### Definition

-The tty device used for console.
+The tty device used for the console.

 #### Example